jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 The survey suggests that
 respondents have talked
 themselves into believing
-that theyre doing a good
+that they’re doing a good
 job, leading at the least to
 a false sense of security
 and at worst to huge